Logiqx/gpx-ideas/docs/extensions/gpx_fix/README.md

 The simplest and most common type of [differential GPS / GNSS](https://gssc.esa.int/navipedia/index.php?title=Differential_GNSS#Differential_GNSS) is known as DGPS / DGNSS.
 In essence, ground-based reference stations are able to calculate the errors affecting the [pseudorange](https://gssc.esa.int/navipedia/index.php/GNSS_Basic_Observables#Pseudorange) observables, which can then be used by other receivers to calculate more accurate solutions.
 DGPS / DGNSS may refer to [GBAS](https://gssc.esa.int/navipedia/index.php?title=Ground-Based_Augmentation_System_(GBAS)) or [SBAS](https://gssc.esa.int/navipedia/index.php?title=SBAS_Fundamentals) solutions.

+Some examples of satellite based DGNSS:

+- SBAS which includes WAAS, EGNOS, MSAS, GAGAN, BDSBAS, etc.
+- QZSS Sub-meter Level Augmentation Service ([SLAS](https://qzss.go.jp/en/overview/services/sv05_slas.html)) which is compatible with DGPS code phase positioning.

-The best way to indicate that DGPS / DGNSS is being used is via the original `<fix>` element:
+The best way to indicate that DGPS / DGNSS / SBAS / SLAS is being used is via the original `<fix>` element:

 ```xml
 <trkpt lat="50.5710623" lon="-2.4563484">